mit-crpg/OpenMOC/docs/source/usersguide/input.rst

    material.setSigmaF(sigma_f)
    ...

 For many simulations, defining the nuclear data cross sections by hand in a Python script is cumbersome and error-prone.
 As a result, OpenMOC includes the ``openmoc.materialize`` module for importing nuclear data cross sections from an HDF5_ binary file.
 The ``load_from_hdf5(...)`` routine is used to import data and instantiate ``Material`` objects returned via a Python dictionary_.
-The use of the ``openmoc.materialize`` module to import HDF5 binary files is illusrated in the following snippet:
+The use of the ``openmoc.materialize`` module to import HDF5 binary files is illustrated in the following snippet:

 .. code-block:: python